brhannan/sl-ksp/README.md

 Use the command ```ksp.createNewModel``` to open a template KSP Toolbox model.

-Or follow the steps below to manually create a new model using KSP Toolbox blocks.
+Alternatively, follow the steps below to manually create a new model using KSP Toolbox blocks.
 - Create a new Simulink model.
 - Select a fixed-step solver.
 The example model uses a solver step size of 0.1.
 - Enter the command ```ksplib``` to open the KSP Toolbox library.